 As a result, your final product will fit the market perfectly, not only bringing in revenue but also solving one of the most pressing problems of our times.

 What does the future of office workers hold?

 The pandemic and all the changes the last year has brought have taught us one thing: you can never be certain about what the future holds.
-It’s impossible to forecast exactly when the world will return to normal, what the business scene will look like by the end of 2021, or which tech solution will be most in-demand in the next few years.
+It’s impossible to forecast exactly when the world will return to normal, what the business scene will look like by the end of 2021, or which technology solution will be most in-demand in the next few years.